Skip to content

 What You Will Learn in a Nursing Program

-In an ADN or ASN program, you’ll be able to spend time in labs and clinical nursing clinics, which provide you with a general idea of what you’ll do as a nurse on a day to day basis.
+In associate degree nursing programs in Florida, you’ll be able to spend time in labs and clinical nursing clinics, which provide you with a general idea of what you’ll do as a nurse on a day to day basis.
 You’ll also have the opportunity to learn skills from a wide range of courses, such as:

 • Anatomy